 The language of cataloging is characterized by the use of a single language in cataloger supplied elements.
 Field 040 subfield ǂb indicates the language of the cataloging used to create the record.
 Subfield ǂb is mandatory and should be explicitly coded.

 The language is indicated by a three-letter language code.
-For a list of these codes, see the MARC Code List for Languages .
+For a list of these codes, see the MARC Code List for Languages.

-The language of descriptive cataloging, recorded in field 040 subfield ǂb, is not to be confused with the language of the item, which is recorded in the fixed field element Lang of the record.
+The language of descriptive cataloging, recorded in field 040 subfield ǂb, is not to be confused with the language of the resource, which is recorded in the fixed field element Lang of the record.

 Do not enter codes mul (multiple languages), sgn (sign languages), und (undetermined), or zxx (no linguistic content) in field 040 subfield ǂb.